Nana Knows Best

 Giles heard the dial tone as he stared at the phone as if it was some foreign object.

 "Bloody hell!"
 There was a knock at the door.

 "G-Man, you in there?
-Wills is ready to go," Xander called out.
+Wills is ready to go," Xander called through the closed door.

 "Alexandre," he whispered.
 He flung the door open to see Xander's shocked face.